June-Skeeter/Police_Involved_Deaths_Canada/Content/Looking_At_the_Data.md

 <a href="CA_CauseofDeath.png" target="_blank">View Image in New Tab</a>

-# 2) Police Shootings by Year in Canada
+# 2) Police shootings by Year

 2020 was a record-breaking year, there were *at least* 50 police involved deaths, 35 of which were shootings.
 * There was a statistically significant (p<0.001) increasing trend of 1.15 shootings/year over this period.
-	* Police involved deaths mirrors this increasing trend (1.11 deaths/year).
+Police involved deaths mirrors this increasing trend (1.11 deaths/year).
 * Is this trend real?
 Or an artifact of increased awareness and acess to information?
  --\
 <div style="overflow: hidden;